 Sukhothai has a tropical-monsoonal climate.
 The main season is characterized by cool (26°C) but dry weather (November to early March).
 It is very hot from mid-March to October.
 The rainy season starts in May and brings a lot of rainfall to Sukhothai.
 In addition, cloudy skies must be expected in March and April as the farmers burn down their fields.
 A huge cloud of smoke moves over the north of Thailand at this time.
 You can see it in my pictures.
 Therefore, a visit between October and March is recommended.
 However, I was here at the end of March and it was extremely hot (35°C) and dry.
 But it was very empty, and I had some of the temples to myself.
 You will find a climate table on the following page.

-The western area
+The western area of Sukhothai

-To get to the western part, I followed the main road NH12 for about 3 kilometers until a small road turns left.
+To get to the western part of Sukhothai, I followed the main road NH12 for about 3 kilometers until a small road turns left.
 There is a small ticket counter here, but it was not manned at the time.
 Usually you pay another 100 baht entry here.
-Most tourists avoid the west as the ruins have been less restored and are sometimes miles apart.
+Most tourists avoid the west as the sights have been less restored and are sometimes miles apart.
 In addition, most of the temples are located on hills in the forest, as the area borders the Ramkhamhaeng National Park.
 However, I can warmly recommend this area, because here, in addition to the temples, the landscape is also beautiful.

 Wat Saphan Hin

-Only a few hundred meters behind the ticket counter is the first temple on a hill about 50 meters high.
+Only a few hundred meters behind the ticket counter is the first highlight on a hill about 50 meters high.
 Wat Saphan Hin means something like temple of the stone bridge and is based on the stone stairs that lead up to the temple.
 Halfway there is a small chedi on the left, but at the summit a standing Buddha 12 meters high watches over old Sukhothai.
 A significantly smaller Buddha sits next to it.
 It is said that King Ramkhamhaeng himself regularly visited Wat Saphan Hin to pay his respects to the Buddha.

-The ascent is arduous in the hot temperatures, but the view of the idyllic landscape compensates for the effort.
+The ascent is arduous in the hot temperatures, but the view of the idyllic landscape of Thailand compensates for the effort.
 However, as already mentioned, visibility was severely restricted in March due to the cloud of haze in the air.

 Wat Phra Bat Noi